 Following completion of the REACT training course, participants will be able to understand and implement principles of peer support as they relate to:

-- Recognizing different stress injuries common among first responders.
+- Recognizing different stress injuries common among first responders and healthcare workers.

 - Evaluating the presence of a stress injury in a peer.